Grand County, Utah

 Grand County is a county on the east central edge of the U.S. state of Utah, United States.
-As of the 2010 United States Census, the population was 9,225.
+As of the 2020 United States census, the population was 9,669.
 Its county seat and largest city is Moab.

+Grand County is home to one of the nine statewide regional campuses of Utah State University (located in the city of Moab) and serves as a gateway to both Arches and Canyonlands National Parks.